saylesss88/nix-book/src/nix/nix_package_manager.md

 /nix/store/y53c0lamag5wpx7vsiv7wmnjdgq97yd6-yazi-25.5.14pre20250526_74a8ea9
 ```

-You can use the Nix on most Linux distributions and Mac OS has good support
+You can use the Nix on most Linux distributions and Mac OS also has good support
-for Nix as well.
+for Nix.
 It should work on most platforms that support POSIX threads
 and have a C++11 compiler.

 When I install Nix on a distro like Arch Linux I usually use the Zero to Nix